Chapter 1 Resurrections

 “You sound like you are playing God.”

-Jesus laughed.
-“That’s an interesting phrase.” he answered.
+Jesus smiled.
+“That’s an interesting expression.”

-“So, are you God?” snapped Yuri.
+“So, you are God?” snapped Yuri.

-Yuri was stumped for a second.
+Yuri was stumped again for a second.

 Ruach drew Yuri’s attention.

 “We aren’t into torture.
-We are more interested in encouraging your journey into pure, unfailing love: Agape Love.
+We are more interested in encouraging your journey into pure, unfailing love: agape love.
 That’s what all of this is about.”

-“The only thing I ever loved was this dog!” retorted Yuri.
+“The only thing I ever loved was this dog!”

 “If you’re not ready to talk with us, you can wait with Gulag for as long as you need.
 Just head back into the living room.”